Thermodynamic limit and $L^\infty$-convergence rate for the cubic-quintic Schr\"{o}dinger model: Abstract

 \section{Abstract}

-We investigate the thermodynamic limit for the cubic-quintic Schr\"{o}dinger model as the size of the domain tends to infinity with fixed density $\rho:= N/|\mathcal{D}|$, where $N$ denotes particle number and $|\mathcal{D}|$ denotes the volume of the bounded domain $\mathcal{D}\subset\mathbb{R}^d$ ($d=1,2,3$).
-For density satisfying \(0<\rho\leq 3/4\), we prove that the thermodynamic limit of the ground state energy for the cubic-quintic Schr\"{o}dinger model exists, and is actually equal to the corresponding Thomas-Fermi ground state energy.
-Further more, when \(\mathcal{D}\) is a spherical domain, we prove that, up to a scaling, the ground state minimizer of the cubic-quintic Schr\"{o}dinger energy will converges to a Thomas-Fermi minimizer strongly in $L^2\cap L^6$, and then we obtain the $L^\infty$-convergence rate by developing a novel energy method, which may be applicable to other general nonlinearities.
-As a by-product, we study the Thomas-Fermi limit for this model in the whole space \(\mathbb{R}^d\) as the particle number \(N\) tends to infinity.
+We investigate the thermodynamic limit for the cubic-quintic Schr\"{o}dinger model as the size of the domain tends to infinity with fixed density $\rho= N/|\mathcal{D}|$, where $N$ denotes particle number and $|\mathcal{D}|$ denotes the volume of the bounded domain $\mathcal{D}\subset\mathbb{R}^d$ ($d=1,2,3$).
+We firstly prove the existence of thermodynamic limit, which is equal to $-\frac{3}{32}$ for \(0<\rho\leq \frac{3}{4}\), while $-\left(\frac{1}{2}-\frac{\rho}{3}\right)\frac{\rho}{2}$ for $\frac{3}{4}< \rho\leq 1$.
+When \(0<\rho<1\) and \(\mathcal{D}\) is a spherical domain, we further show that, up to a scaling, the ground state of the cubic-quintic Schr\"{o}dinger energy will converge strongly to a Thomas-Fermi ground state in $L^2\cap L^6$.
+Finally, we obtain the $L^\infty$-convergence rate of ground states for \(0<\rho<3/4\) by developing a novel method, including some iterative techniques, uniform energy estimates and gradient estimates.
+We believe this method is applicable to other general nonlinearities. \textbf{Keywords}: Thermodynamic limit; $L^\infty$-convergence rate; Ground state; Cubic-quintic nonlinearity \\ \textbf{Mathematics Subject Classification (2020):} 35Q40; 35J20; 35B40